 Constantly moist soil is the most common cause of root rot, so let the soil dry out a bit in between waterings.

 Another fungal disease that impacts begonia plants is powdery mildew.
 As the name suggests, this disease coats your plants in a light powder.
 It shows up most often when leaves are wet, so avoid getting water on the leaves when watering your plants.
 Good airflow is another key to preventing this disease.

 A wide variety of insect pests love to suck the juices out of begonia plants.
 Aphids, thrips, and mealybugs can weaken your begonia plant and spread disease.
 If you notice any of these pests, wipe them off with a wet rag or spray them with insecticidal soap.

 Annual or Perennial?

 Those who are looking to put in some outdoor begonias may wonder whether the plant is an annual or perennial.
 The answer lies in the type of climate you live in.
 In zones 8a and cooler, begonias are annual plants.
-If you happen to live in a zone from 8b to 11, on the other hand, your begonias should be able to last outside all year round.
+If you live in a cooler zone, plant them out once nighttime temperatures are consistently above 50ºF and enjoy your plants until the first fall frost hits.
+If you happen to live in a zone 8b to 11, your begonias should be able to last outside all year round.